 Autonomic Dysfunction and Restoring Small Intestine Motility

 The autonomic nervous system (ANS) is the coordination center of other aspects of your nervous system.
-Its two branches (sympathetic and parasympathetic) help regulate most aspects of your physiology (organs, blood pressure, heart rate, emotions, inflammation, hormones, metabolism) depending on the stress your body is experiencing (figure 8).
+Its two branches (sympathetic and parasympathetic) help regulate most parts of your physiology (organs, blood pressure, heart rate, emotions, inflammation, hormones, metabolism) depending on the stress your body is experiencing (figure 8).
 As one can imagine, your body operates quite differently, whether you are sound asleep or being chased by a tiger.
-Your autonomic nervous system is responsible for the different physiological responses (relaxation vs. fear and panic) in these different scenarios.
+In these different scenarios, your autonomic nervous system is responsible for the various physiological responses (relaxation vs. fear and panic).

 The ANS is easily injured after common physical brain injuries such as concussions but can also be damaged after intense emotional traumas (sexual assault, death of a loved one, combat) or surges in inflammation commonly seen in COVID-19.

 Spontaneous relapses of SIBO are common because slow intestinal motility persists even after antibiotic treatment of SIBO.
 The dysmotility of the small intestine will only improve after the ANS recovers.
-If ANS recovery does not occur within the first few months after the injury, in this case, SARS-CoV-2 infection, it is unlikely to recover unless systemic inflammation is significantly reduced for several months.
+Suppose ANS recovery does not occur within the first few months after the injury, such as SARS-CoV-2 infection.
+In that case, it is unlikely to recover unless systemic inflammation is significantly reduced for several months.

 Decrease Long-Hauler Symptoms